 During the time that I spent in Japan, the trains I rode in all parts of the country not only carried me from destination to destination, but also helped me form opinions of Japan and the Japanese people.
 Some of those impressions were good, some not so.

 A trip to Kyushu, Japan’s large southern island, gave me a new perspective on not only Japanese trains but on Japan itself.

-I’d been crashing with a friend in Kobe for the first part of my three-month stay in Japan.
+I’d been crashing with a friend who lived just outside of Kobe for the first part of my three-month stay in Japan.
 During that time, I’d become as close as I could become to several ex-pats and locals.
 In the week leading up to my departure, those acquaintances seemed quite surprised when I mentioned my destination.
 As if I was ordering red wine with fish, they all gave me the same look and asked: Why do you want to go to Kyushu?
 Everyone seemed to be pushing me to go north from the Kansai region in the country’s west towards Tokyo or Hokkaido.

 Truth be told, neither place had any grip on my imagination.
 I’d been to Tokyo and wasn’t impressed with the drab urban sprawl.
 Hokkaido … well, I still don’t know why I didn’t want to venture there.

 Kyushu, on the other hand, was a part of Japan I truly was interested in visiting.
 Venturing into Kyushu would, I believed, offer me the chance to be a wide-eyed tourist and not the blasé traveler I thought I’d morphed into.
 Among my goals were to experience a couple of the famous hot springs, to get close to a live volcano, and to make the obligatory pilgrimage to Nagasaki.